Corah Hollow Road

 This truck was way cool

-was ready to hit the road for the last day.
+road for the last day.

 The road that was supposed to bring me North for a long stretch was CA 33 and, in order to get there, I drove through the nearby hills through the nice Los Padres National Forest.
 The view was really pretty and I have a couple of really nice shots up there.
 It was also quite elevated, being above 5,000 feet.
 I didn't really cross any town or any trailhead, though.